 The fear: You'll spend months in rehabilitation and still end up limping, limited, and wishing you hadn't done it.

-The reality: Over 90% of knee replacement patients report satisfaction with their result.
+The reality: Many knee replacement patients report satisfaction with their result when expectations are realistic.
 Most walk without a limp.
 Many return to activities like golf, swimming, travel, and hiking that arthritis had made impossible.

 Timeline expectations: